 CEO of Peoplesoft David Duffield's recent one million dollar gift will support development of a joint Electrical Engineering/Computer Science Information Technology Laboratory.
 Information technology, including networking, is a priority research area for both Computer Science and Electrical Engineering.
 The planned new laboratory will serve to make state-of-the-art equipment available for innovative teaching and leading-edge research in information technology, one of the college's strategic priorities.
 The lab will also assist the computer science department in its goal of maintaining the balance of theory and practice: experimentally validating theoretical insights and building systems based on fundamental results.
 Finally, the lab will provide enhanced opportunities for interdisciplinary activities and cooperative projects with outside industrial partners.

-expanding joint information technology research program that includes a combination of
+funds an expanding joint information technology research program that includes

 We remain grateful for their ongoing support of our research and instructional activities.
 These industrial partnerships are a vital part of life in this department, and we value them.

 Inquiries about industrial partnerships may be addressed to:

 Telephone: (607) 255-7316

 The Department is grateful for the support, including equipment,* provided by members of the Partnership for Computer Science Program.

 We also thank the companies that provided our students with graduate fellowships: GTE and Hertz Foundation.